yasaman997/Multi-Asset-Portfolio-Construction/quantum_assisted_portfolio_construction/README.md

 | **Independent validation** | CVXPY + Clarabel/OSQP + KKT checks + exact enumeration |
 | **Evidence scope** | Controlled synthetic financial model |

-> **Core idea:** use quantum optimization where the decision is naturally discrete, while keeping final portfolio weights, financial constraints, and validation in the classical optimization layer.
+> **Core idea:** not every part of portfolio construction needs to be quantum.
+The project deliberately gives quantum optimization the discrete search task it is best suited to explore, while classical optimization remains responsible for continuous weights, financial feasibility, risk controls, and independent validation.

 ---

 ## 🎯 The Challenge

 Multi-asset portfolio construction is not simply a return-maximization problem.
-A realistic portfolio must balance several competing objectives at once:
+A realistic portfolio has to balance several competing objectives at once:

 - expected capital appreciation and income
 - covariance risk and concentration
 - diversification across assets and asset classes
-- transaction costs and nonlinear market impact
+- transaction costs and nonlinear market impact;
 - liquidity and turnover
 - asset, class, and factor exposure limits
 - scenario-based stress risk

-The challenge was to design a **50-asset portfolio-construction framework** that incorporates these practical investment considerations while also identifying a meaningful and testable role for quantum optimization.
+The challenge was to build a **50-asset portfolio-construction framework** that incorporates these practical investment considerations while also finding a credible role for quantum optimization.

-A direct quantum encoding of every continuous portfolio weight would be unnecessarily large for a near-term experiment.
-The project therefore separates the continuous financial allocation problem from the discrete decision of **which portfolio coordinates should be allowed to rebalance**.
+That second part matters.
+A direct quantum encoding of all 50 continuous portfolio weights would create a much larger binary problem and would be difficult to simulate or validate meaningfully with the available computing environment.
+Instead of forcing the whole portfolio into a quantum formulation, this project asks a narrower question:

+> **Which part of the portfolio decision is naturally discrete, computationally interesting, and suitable for quantum search?**

+The answer used here is **active-rebalance support selection**: quantum optimization chooses which screened portfolio coordinates are allowed to change, and the full financial model then determines the actual weights.

 ---

 ## 🛠️ Approach

-The solution uses a hybrid classical–quantum architecture.
+The solution uses a hybrid classical–quantum architecture with a clear division of responsibilities.

 ### 1. Build the full financial problem